Skip to main content

 The core stage of NASA's SLS rocket.

-The core stage of NASA’s SLS rocket is a key component of the vehicle as it’s the main booster of three that propels the rocket and spacecraft — or whatever other payload it might be carrying — into space.
+The core stage of NASA’s SLS rocket is a key component of the vehicle as it’s the main booster of three that propel the rocket and spacecraft — and whatever other payload it might be carrying — into space.
 It plays a critical role in supporting the entire structure of the SLS rocket, carrying the weight of both the payload and the upper stages, while also housing avionics systems that control flight operations.

-The core creates around 1.6 million pounds of thrust at launch, while its two side boosters generate around 3.6 million pounds of thrust, creating a total thrust of about 8.8 million pounds.
+The core creates around 1.6 million pounds of thrust at launch, while its two side boosters each generate around 3.6 million pounds of thrust, creating a total thrust of about 8.8 million pounds.
 This makes it one of the world’s most powerful rockets, though it’s significantly less powerful than SpaceX’s Starship rocket, which generates a colossal 17 million pounds of thrust when it leaves the launchpad.

 NASA’s SLS rocket has flown only once to date, in the Artemis I mission in 2022 that was essentially an uncrewed rehearsal for the upcoming Artemis II mission.